 Our only major issue with the case is the lack of easily removable magnetic dust filters for the front fan intake.
 Luckily, all of the mesh in the entire H500 line features a secondary filter layer that'll help keep dust out of your build.
 We mention the dust because the H500M features some serious airflow and comes prepared to keep the beefiest of gaming PCs cool.

 Plus, if you're willing to shell out a bit more cash over the vanilla model, the PC-011 comes in a Razer Edition as well.
-Fully integrated with the San Fransiscan company's Synapse 3 lighting software, you can even coordinate it with your other Razer-made peripherals.
+Fully integrated with the San Franciscan company's Synapse 3 lighting software, you can even coordinate it with your other Razer-made peripherals.

 The Snowblind Elements case from Ibuypower is nothing less than a statement piece.
 What may look like your standard tempered glass side panel is actually a 1024x1280 LED screen.
 This screen works almost identically to a monitor allowing you to change the background, add dynamic wallpapers, or even run applications at a skewed aspect ratio.
-That's about it. apart from the panel, which is really cool, this case doesn't do much to separate itself from its peers.
+That's about it.
+Apart from the panel, which is cool, this case doesn't do much to separate itself from its peers.

-Apart from being remarkably expensive, it also has a below-average number of fan mounts giving the interior less than ideal airflow.
+Apart from being remarkably expensive, it also has a below-average number of fan mounts, giving the interior less than ideal airflow.
 Also, if I'm paying this much for a case, let me choose a color other than white.